- Which activities or costs does the Real Estate Foundation typically fund?

 - Our funding is intended for the non-capital costs associated directly with a project or initiative.
 These costs might include, but are not limited to; project coordination and management, consultant fees, communications, production of education content, workshop delivery, community consultation and travel.

 - We also recognize that any project or initiative is supported by an organisation’s overall operations and we will fund a portion of those costs as a percentage of the total costs. i.e. if appropriate applicants may choose to include "indirect/admin costs" as an expense item on their budget form, and may allocate up to a maximum of 15% of the total expenses.

 - Does the Real Estate Foundation provide funding for economic development related projects?

 While some projects may have economic development components, we will only consider funding them if their primary focus is on addressing land use related issues or concerns.
 Aiming to increase the revenue-generating capacity of individuals, organizations, or sectors is not within the scope of Real Estate Foundation funding.

 - What size are the grants the Real Estate Foundation typically provides?

 The Foundation awards grants to a wide range of projects.
-We fund small, grassroots projects (typically between $2,000 and $5,000) as well as larger initiatives (as large as about $300,000).
-Our funding guidelines are:
+We fund small, grassroots projects (typically between $2,000 and $20,000) as well as larger initiatives (as large as about $400,000).

 - Can we apply for a new grant when our current, Foundation-funded project is still underway?

 If this is your organization’s first grant from the Real Estate Foundation, our staff must review your final project report before your organization may submit an application for a new grant.
 If you have satisfactorily completed projects with Foundation funding in the past, you may apply for a new grant while the current grant is underway.
-Please contact one of our grants staff for advice on your particular situation.
+Please contact one of our grants staff for advice.